2024 Projects

 CEMS Global Citizenship Seminar

-Western Engineering Technology Club - DAC Device
+Western Engineering Technology Club - DACC Device

 Western Engineering - Sustainable Impact - Faculty Education Session

-This project will create a Speaker Session for the Faculty of Engineering, focused on sharing how Western researchers are making a positive impact on life and the environment.
-Through this speaker series, the project team hopes to engage 120-150 attendees, including students, staff, and faculty.
-This project supports both Western Engineering's Vision & Mission as well as the University's Strategic Plan - "Western's Place in the World".
+People sitting at a conferenceThis project was led by Laurie Lockington-Wong, lead for Western Engineering's Strategic Plan Implementation, organized a Speaker Session for the Faculty of Engineering, focused on sharing how Western researchers are making a positive impact on life and the environment.
+Through this speaker series 140 attendees were engaged, including students, staff, and faculty.

 SustainableCities Connect Workshop